Gobnait: Life

 Gobnait was born in County Clare in the fifth or sixth Century, and is said to have been the sister of Saint Abban.
 She fled a family feud, taking refuge in Inisheer in the Aran Islands.
-Here an angel appeared and told her that this was "not the place of her resurrection" and that she should look for a place where she would find nine white deer grazing.
+In early Christian times St Gobnait was said to be the only woman allowed on the island.
+While on Inisheer, an angel appeared and told her that this was "not the place of her resurrection" and that she should look for a place where she would find nine white deer grazing.
 She found the deer at the place now known as St. Gobnet's Wood.
 Saint Abban is said to have worked with her on the foundation of the convent and to have placed Saint Gobnait over it as abbess.

 Celtic lore held bees in high esteem, believing the soul left the body as a bee or a butterfly.
 Gobnait is said to have added beekeeping to her life's work, developing a lifelong affinity with them.
 She started a religious order and dedicated her days to helping the sick.
 It has been speculated that she used honey as a healing aid.
 She is credited with saving the people at Ballyvourney from the plague.